metamorph-inc/openmeta-mms/docs/source/tutorials/pet_tutorial/pet_getting_started.rst

    :alt: text

-10. Select the **ParametricExploration** model by either left-clicking on the blank canvas you opened in Step 9 or left-clicking the the **Parametric Exploration** model within the **GME Browser** window
+10. Select the **ParametricExploration** model by either left-clicking on the blank canvas you opened in Step 9 or left-clicking the **Parametric Exploration** model within the **GME Browser** window
-11. Change the name of the model to "**parameterstudy-tutorial**" within the **Object Inspector** window
+11. Change the name of the model to "**parameterstudy_tutorial**" within the **Object Inspector** window

 .. figure:: images/parameterstudy_tutorial_9.png